-The Mobile Millennium highway traffic estimation model [3] represents the evolution of highway velocities in the San Francisco Bay Area according to the Lighthill Whitham Richards (LWR) partial differential equation for mass conservation.
-Specifically, a discretization of a conservation law based on the variable velocity, shown to be equivalent [3] to the discretization of the LWR PDE using the Godunov scheme [8], is used as state equation.
-This allows having a linear observation equation for speed data.
-Traffic state is discretized into cells of approximately 300 meters and 6 seconds on the whole San Francisco Bay Area network.
-At every time step, the discretized partial differential equation is solved numerically using the Godunov scheme [8] on the 6000 cells composing the network.
+The Mobile Millennium highway traffic estimation model [3] represents the evolution of highway velocities in the San Francisco Bay Area according to the mass conservation equation, the Lighthill Whitham Richards Partial Differential Equation.
+Traffic state is discretized into cells of approximately 300 meters on the whole San Francisco Bay Area, and updated every 30 seconds.
+At every time step, the discretized partial differential equation is solved numerically using the Godunov scheme [8] on the 6000 cells composing the network for northern Californian highways.

-Available measurements coming from loop detectors, radars and point speeds from probe data are assimilated into the model every 30 seconds after filtering and map-matching.
-The measurements are modeled as linear observations of the current traffic state and the conditional distribution of the traffic state, given the measurements, is computed using the ensemble Kalman filter [9].
-The ensemble Kalman filter is an extension of the classical Kalman filter which consists in representing the state estimate distribution using a set of ensembles, appropriate for estimation with non-linear dynamics.
+Available measurements coming from loop detectors, radars and probe data are assimilated into the model after filtering and map-matching.
+The measurements are modeled as linear observations of the current traffic state and the conditional distribution of the traffic state given the measurements is computed using the ensemble Kalman filter [9].
 The output of the filter is the minimal variance estimate given the traffic model and the measurements.